shashanksrikanth/ContactBook/README.md

 # ContactBook
 This is a command-line application imitating the functionality of a contact book.
-It provides authentication, adding contacts, updating contacts, deleting contacts, and providing an option for backups to the user's local machine.

 ## Technologies used
 This list will be updated as the application grows in complexity.